CO-ADD/adjCOADD/z_docs/GetStartwithCoAdd.md

 #### Data screening
 All data tables are sorting table type.
 And in project settings.py, the Django-Filter packages has been implemented and it is used to get filtered queryset from database for the main models(Organism, Taxonomy, Drug, Vitek_Card).
 To display one to many relationship, the child table will be displayed under the parent table's detail view.

+#### Data CRUD
+To create data in database, A bootstrap modal form containing "django ModelForm (for create)" is used to create a new entry for each model.
+For browsing all the data in main tables, there are list- and cardview for each model displaying entries per page via django pagination.
+To update entries editable tables and modal form are both used.
+Models updated by editable tables are: Organism, Batch, Culture, Applicationusers.
+Models updated by modal forms are: Stock, Taxonomy.

 ## User Guide section